near/docs/docs/3.tutorials/examples/guest-book.md

 ### Integration test

-Integration tests are generally written in javascript.
+Integration tests are generally written in JavaScript.
 They automatically deploy your contract and execute methods on it.
-In this way, integration tests simulate interactions from users in a realistic scenario.
+In this way, integration tests simulate interactions between the contract and the users in a realistic scenario.
 You will find the integration tests for `hello-near` in `integration-tests/`.

 <CodeTabs>
   <Language value="🌐 JavaScript" language="js">